-This is the highly informative, very readable catalogue of an exhibition at Amsterdam’s Allard Pierson Museum (December 7, 2012 – May 5, 2013) marking the end of the 400th Dutch–Turkish celebrations in 2012.
-Essays range from the origins of Homer’s Iliad and the famously multi-layered history of Troy itself to the impact of Homer on Western and Turkish culture down to the Ottoman Neo-Hellenists (Yahya Kemal, etc) and the ‘Blue Voyagers’ of 20th-century Turkey.
+This is the highly informative and very readable catalogue of an exhibition at Amsterdam’s Allard Pierson Museum (December 7, 2012 – May 5, 2013) marking the end of the 400th Dutch–Turkish celebrations in 2012.
+Essays range from the origins of Homer’s Iliad and the famously multi-layered history of Troy itself to the impact of Homer on Western and Turkish culture down to the Ottoman Neo-Hellenists (such as Yahya Kemal) and the ‘Blue Voyagers’ of 20th-century Turkey.

 The illustrations are informative, and the essays lucid – there is never any sense of translation, though most of the scholars are Dutch and occasionally Turkish.
 The book brings together the latest thinking onTroy as a historic reality, once much closer to the sea – at Hisarlık, 30 metres above the surrounding plain, officially rediscovered by Schliemann in 1871 and brilliantly excavated for many years by another German, Manfred Korfmann (1942–2005) – as well as Troy the lieu de mémoire that inspired poetry, painting, opera and and a truly banal Holywood film.